-- 9.12 Procurements from an existing standing offer must comply with Division 1. - 9.13 Officials should report the original procurement method used to establish the standing offer when they report procurements from standing offers.
+- 9.12 Procurements from an existing standing offer are not subject to the rules in Division 2 of these CPRs.
+However, these procurements must comply with the rules in Division 1. - 9.13 Officials should report the original procurement method used to establish the standing offer when they report procurements from standing offers.